 AS: How different was it to work with Tim Burton on Alice in Wonderland?

 RS: I’ve been fortunate enough to work with a lot of great directors from James Cameron to Tim Burton but also with Steven Spielberg and Peter Weir.
-The thing that always strikes me as interesting is they all do the same job, they all direct movies, but it’s just the way that they do it is so different.
+The thing that always strikes me as interesting is they all do the same job, they all direct movies, but it’s just that the way they do it is so different.
 I always find that when I meet a director for the first time I quickly try to figure out what their personality is and then adapt my approach to that.
 Because every director’s different and the way to present things to them is different.

 Early on in Alice in Wonderland I would go over to Tim’s house and office in England with [visual effects supervisor] Ken Ralson.
 For the first three months or so it was just Ken, Tim, and myself pretty much figuring out what we were doing, just through pencil sketches and doodling and ripping and throwing paper away.